Learning Gardens

 Cascade and Southeast Learning Garden

 Moonrose loves being part of community change, the tending of plants, and the sharing of knowledge.
-As the Rock Creek Learning Garden Coordinator, they focus on providing students access to free, healthy food from the garden through donations to the Rock Creek Panther Pantry, programming around Food Insecurity, and increasing Supplemental Nutrition Assistance Program (SNAP) access through the Rock Creek Learning Garden Farm Stand.
+As the Learning Garden Coordinator for the Cascade and Southeast gardens, they focus on providing students access to free, healthy food from the gardens through donations to the PCC Panther Pantries, programming around food sovereignty, and events & workshops in the gardens.
 Moonrose grew up food insecure and knows the barriers and stigmas.
-They are passionate about students positively accessing free food and all things food justice related.
-Prior to this position, Moonrose managed the PCC Newberg Center Learning Garden with a focus on community-building and food liberation through hands-on education and knowledge-sharing.
-They also taught PCC Community Ed classes on Companion Planting, Organic Gardening, and Native Plant Garden Design.
-Moonrose is also a small-scale, urban farmer and medicine-maker in their free time.
+They are passionate about students positively accessing food and all things food justice related.
+Moonrose previously managed the PCC Newberg Center and Rock Creek Learning Gardens focusing on community-building and food liberation through hands-on education and knowledge-sharing.
+They sometimes teach PCC Community Ed classes on Companion Planting, Organic Gardening, and Native Plant Garden Design.
+Moonrose is also a small-scale, urban farmer, medicine-maker, dancer, poet and landscaper.
 Recently, they furthered their medicine craft and learned tinctures, oxymels, and salves.
 Moonrose feels safest, wildest, and most grounded when in community with plants and sharing knowledge with people.
-They enjoy rollerskating, dance, backpacking, and dreaming.
+They also enjoy rollerskating, backpacking, and swimming in rivers.
 Find them in the garden and come say Hi.
-Contact Moonrose at moonrose.doherty@pcc.edu.
+Contact moonrose.doherty@pcc.edu [opens in new window].

 Hailey has been working in urban school gardens across the city since graduating from high school in 2019.
 They’re passionate about showing people how to grow fresh food within the city to promote sustainability, accessibility, and community.
-Contact Hailey at hailey.swain@pcc.edu
+Contact hailey.swain@pcc.edu [opens in new window]

 Newberg Center Learning Garden